yifan-He/Projects-Demonstration/README.md

 Project 4: A small unity game - The Hive
 The Hive is an 2D RPG game involving puzzle solving, maze exploreation elements.

+Please note that all projects above are team projects